ship-armada/armada/GOVERNANCE.md

 When the Security Council vetoes a queued proposal:

 1. **Proposal passes** with quorum during normal voting.
-2. **Security Council vetoes** during the execution delay window.
+2. **SC vetoes** during the execution delay window.
 The proposal is cancelled.
-Security Council must publish a written rationale (off-chain, with on-chain hash for verifiability).
+SC must publish a written rationale (off-chain, with on-chain hash for verifiability).
 3. **A 7-day veto ratification vote begins automatically.** The question: "Uphold the Security Council's veto?"
    - **FOR (uphold veto):** The vetoed proposal is permanently cancelled.
-The Security Council acted correctly in the community's view.
+The SC acted correctly in the community's view.
    - **AGAINST (deny veto):** The original vetoed proposal is restored.
 The current Security Council multisig is ejected — its address is removed from the governor contract.
-     Governance must elect a new Security Council via extended proposal.
-During the gap, no Security Council powers are available (no pause, no veto).
+     Governance must elect a new SC via extended proposal.
+During the gap, no SC powers are available (no pause, no veto).

      The proposal is re-scheduled in the timelock with a fresh 2-day delay (the timelock's minimum).
 Execution remains a